Why (and How) Religious Cults Manipulate Emotions

-Religious cults, or high-control religions, use various tactics to manipulate and control nearly every aspect of their members' lives.
+Religious cults, or high-control religions (HCR), use many tactics to influence nearly every part of members’ lives.

-When I left Evangelical Christianity, I had to work hard to understand my emotions and the ways my emotional world had been manipulated.
+When I left Evangelical Christianity, I had to work hard to understand my emotions and identify the ways my emotional world had been influenced.

 What is Cult Mind Control?